ralscha/embeddedtc-maven-plugin/README.md

 The official [Tomcat Maven plugin](http://tomcat.apache.org/maven-plugin-2.1-SNAPSHOT/) also provides an executable jar creator.
 The main difference from this plugin to the one from Apache is the runtime configuration.
-* The Apache plugin uses well known xml files (context.xml, server.xml) and command line parameters to control the runtime behaviour.
+* The Apache plugin uses xml files (context.xml, server.xml) and command line parameters to control the runtime behavior.
 * This plugin uses one [yaml](http://en.wikipedia.org/wiki/YAML) configuration file that controls everything.
+Although it also supports /META-INF/context.xml file embedded in the war.

 If the Apache plugin fits your needs then there is no reason to switch to this plugin.